BDhackers009/CD-RC/README.md

 >
 > Show All the files in Dir
 >
 > Get a clean Cat Command output
+>
+> Clean Interface

 # Put the bashrc file to .bashrc
 # and create inputrc to /etc/inputrc